-Doctorate in Educational Leadership programs could tackle a variety of dynamic topics that may appeal to current higher education professionals.
+Doctorate in Educational Leadership: OverviewDoctorate in Educational Leadership programs could tackle a variety of dynamic topics that may appeal to current higher education professionals.
 Some programs stress organizational leadership and administrative strategies.
 Others might highlight data-based education reform and innovation.
 You could also look for doctorate in education degrees that focus on educational policy, educational research, or student affairs and development.
 Most educational leadership programs at this level include a curriculum devoted to your chosen area of study, along with leadership-focused courses and research methods.
 As a result, they may help students to acquire key skills and knowledge in a technical field.
 And, in some cases, students might gain the credentials needed to pursue licensure beyond the degree per the BLS.

 written by Rana Waxman

 Doctorate in Educational Leadership Programs: EssentialsBroadly, Doctorate in Educational Leadership programs are terminal degrees that could enhance students’ abilities to lead, teach, manage and conduct research in education.
 Most programs require applicants to have completed a masters degree in educational leadership or related field and have a school-specified grade point average.
 Other material in the form of reference letters, a written sample, GRE scores, and resume are commonly needed.
 A personal interview , career experience and teacher licensure may also be required by applicants to certain programs and schools.

 Time to CompletionThe time to completion for Doctorate in Educational Leadership programs varies.
 In some Doctor of Education Leadership programs, full-time students might get through their program in about three to four years.
 Other schools may have part-time options where students may take longer to fulfill their degree requirements.

 Educational Leadership CoursesIn terms of what you might study, educational leadership courses could cover some of the topics that follow.
 Keep in mind that every school has its own syllabus that you should carefully read.

 - School Reform